Waldo Cortes-Acosta: Ultimate Fighting Championship

 After earning his contract, Cortes-Acosta made his UFC debut at UFC Fight Night 213 against Jared Vanderaa on October 29, 2022.
 He won the fight via unanimous decision.

 Cortes-Acosta faced Chase Sherman on November 19, 2022, at UFC Fight Night 215.
 He won the fight via unanimous decision.

 Cortes-Acosta faced Marcos Rogério de Lima on April 29, 2023, at UFC on ESPN 45.
 He lost the fight via unanimous decision.

-Cortes-Acosta faced Łukasz Brzeski on August 26, 2023 at UFC Fight Night 225.
+Cortes-Acosta faced Łukasz Brzeski on August 26, 2023, at UFC Fight Night 225.
 He won the fight via KO in the first round.

-Cortes-Acosta faced Andrei Arlovski on January 13, 2024 at UFC Fight Night 234.
+Cortes-Acosta faced Andrei Arlovski on January 13, 2024, at UFC Fight Night 234.
 He won the bout by unanimous decision.

 Cortes-Acosta faced Robelis Despaigne on May 11, 2024, at UFC on ESPN 56.
 He won the fight by unanimous decision.

 Cortes-Acosta was scheduled to face Chris Barnett on October 12, 2024, at UFC Fight Night 244.
 However, Cortes-Acosta withdrew from the fight for unknown reasons and was replaced by Junior Tafa.

 Cortes-Acosta faced former LFA Light Heavyweight Champion Ryan Spann on March 15, 2025, at UFC Fight Night 254.
 He won the fight by knockout in the second round.

-Cortes-Acosta faced Serghei Spivac on June 7, 2025 at UFC 316, replacing an injured Shamil Gaziev.
+Cortes-Acosta faced Serghei Spivac on June 7, 2025, at UFC 316, replacing an injured Shamil Gaziev.
 He won the fight by unanimous decision.
 10 out of 13 media outlets scored the bout for Spivac.

-Cortes-Acosta faced former interim UFC Heavyweight Championship challenger Sergei Pavlovich on August 23, 2025 at UFC Fight Night 257.
+Cortes-Acosta faced former interim UFC Heavyweight Championship challenger Sergei Pavlovich on August 23, 2025, at UFC Fight Night 257.
 He lost the fight by unanimous decision.

 Cortes-Acosta faced Ante Delija on November 1, 2025, at UFC Fight Night 263.
 In the first round, the fight was briefly halted due to an eye poke, initially resulting in a mistaken technical knockout win for Delija.
 After video review, the bout resumed, and Cortes-Acosta won shortly after by knockout.
 This fight earned him his first Performance of the Night award.

-Replacing Serghei Spivac, Cortes-Acosta is scheduled to face Shamil Gaziev on November 22, 2025, at UFC Fight Night 265.
+Replacing Serghei Spivac on two days' notice, Cortes-Acosta faced Shamil Gaziev on November 22, 2025, at UFC Fight Night 265.
+He won the fight by knockout in the first round.
+This fight earned him another Performance of the Night award.

+Cortes-Acosta faced former UFC Heavyweight Championship challenger Derrick Lewis on January 24, 2026, at UFC 324.
+He won the fight via technical knockout in round two.

+Cortes-Acosta faced Alexander Volkov on May 9, 2026, at UFC 328.
+He lost the fight by unanimous decision.

+Cortes-Acosta was scheduled to face Curtis Blaydes on September 19, 2026, at UFC 331.
+However, the bout was shifted to one week prior to September 12, 2026, at UFC Fight Night 288.
+Cortes-Acosta lost the fight by unanimous decision.